samvera-labs/hydra_plugins_wg/Guidelines.md

 1. Plugins **should** provide information on any changes made to the host application that could not be undone after a failed installation.

-## Installation documentation
+## Installation Documentation

+The term **installation** in this context means all steps required to enable the plugin within the host application.
+This may include, but is not limited to:
+  * Rails generators
+  * ad-hoc scripts
+  * manual setup instructions

-1. Installation instructions for plugins **should** include a list of all available installation options with descriptions of how they affect the installation.
+1. Installation documentation for plugins **should** include a list of all available installation options with a description of their effects.

 1. Plugin installation instructions **should** include screen shots of any expected changes to the UI.